MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

     });
 ```

-34. right-click, click **Cut**, and remove any empty lines that were left.
+34. Right-click, click **Cut**, and remove any empty lines that were left.

 35. In the **Startup.cs** code window, locate the following code.
 ```cs